-Findings from this research help improve our understanding of GRBaV transmission and field epidemiology in order to develop better recommendations and control programs for commercial growers.
+Findings from this research help improve our understanding of GRBaV transmission and field epidemiology to develop better recommendations and control programs for commercial growers.
 Greenhouse trials to evaluate GRBaV transmission by both suspected and novel insects aim to clarify which, if any, insects can transmit this virus and, if so, how efficiently they do so.
 Similarly, screening insects from field sites with suspected spread of GRBaV allows us to identify additional novel vectors for subsequent evaluation in greenhouse trials.
 Testing plant material from non-crop species in the natural habitats surrounding vineyards provides new information on potential reservoirs of GRBaV outside of the vineyard.
 Closer evaluation of the insects associated with non-crop reservoirs of GRBaV will further reinforce efforts to identify novel vectors.
-We are now also conducting closer evaluations of the lone insect vector that has been identified to date, the three-cornered alfalfa hopper.
-This includes studies of transmission efficiency and seasonal population trends in vineyards, which will improve our understanding of how rapidly this insect could potentially spread GRBaV under field conditions.
-Detailed mapping of GRBaV at multiple sites where spread of this virus has been suspected will allow us to confirm if this is the case as well as evaluate spatial trends of infected vines relative to pertinent landscape features, such as riparian habitats or adjacent vineyard blocks with high levels of GRBaV infection.
+Detailed mapping of GRBaV at multiple sites where spread of this virus has been suspected will allow us to confirm if this is actually the case as well as evaluate spatial trends of infected vines relative to pertinent landscape features, such as riparian habitats or adjacent vineyard blocks with high levels of GRBaV infection.
 Finally, quantifying GRBaV titer levels throughout the vine will aid in the search for novel vectors that may feed on specific areas of the vine where the virus is concentrated.